sonic-net/SONiC/doc/smart-switch/BFD/SmartSwitchDpuLivenessUsingBfd.md

 ## 2.2 BFD Active-Passive mode

-HA manager in NPU creates VNET_ROUTE_TUNNEL_TABLE which in turn creates BFD Active session with local and peer information.
+HA manager in NPU creates VNET_ROUTE_TUNNEL_TABLE which will trigger bfdOrch to create BFD Active session with local and peer information.
 NPU supports BFD hardware offload, so hardware starts generating BFD packets to the peer.
-HA manager also creates BFD_SESSION table in DPU with local DPU PA and peer NPU PAs.
+HA manager also creates another BFD_SESSION table in DPU with local DPU PA and peer NPU PAs.
 BfdOrch checks for SAI object platform capability for h/w offload.
 In DPU, if h/w offload is not supported, FRR is configured to trigger BFD sessions.
-BfdOrchagent creates BFD_SESSION entry in STATE_DB with 'passive' mode and BgpCfgd checks for the entries in the STATE_DB and configures BFD passive sessions in
+BfdOrch creates SOFTWARE_BFD_SESSION_TABLE entry in STATE_DB with 'passive' mode and BgpCfgd checks for the entries in the STATE_DB and configures BFD passive sessions in
 FRR stack with local and peer information.

+SOFTWARE_BFD_SESSION_TABLE entry in STATE_DB has all the key fields and values from BFD_SESSION_TABLE.

 Trigger for HA manager to create BFD sessions will be detailed in HA HLD.